I-paul/Newsletter/frontend/README.md

 ## 📌 Notes

 - No backend or server logic
-- Ideal for deployment on Netlify, Vercel, or GitHub Pages
+- Ideal for deployment on Netlify, Vercel, or GitHub Pages.
 - Simple and efficient static site.
--
+- Minimal animations for smooth UX.

 ---